spectrochempy/spectrochempy/docs/user/examples/readme.txt

 Examples Gallery
 ================

-Many example on how to use of the API can be found in this gallery
+Many examples on the use of the API can be found in this gallery.
+Notebook and standalone python scripts can be downloaded using the link at the bottom of each example.

-.. contents:: Contents
+.. contents:: Table of Contents
    :local:
-   :depth: 2
+   :depth: 3